errskipower/kneadylola/plugins/wp-recipe-maker/readme.txt

 == Screenshots ==

-1. Example recipe using the default Compact template.
+1. Example recipe using the default Chic template.
 2. Our Template Editor allows you to completely customize the look and feel.
 3. A powerful manage pages gives you full control over your recipes.
 4. The recipe input form.